syncfusion-content/wpf-docs/wpf/DockingManager/Getting-Started.md

 ### Save / Load

 The Persist State feature of the Docking Manager helps to save the current layout of the Docking Manager automatically, while closing the window.
-To enable the feature, set **PersistState** property as **True**
+To enable this feature, set **PersistState** property to **True**

 {% highlight xml %}